 Buying a Classic Car at Auction

 Buying a car in general can give some people anxiety.
 So, it’s easy to be overwhelmed by the idea of bidding to buy a classic car at an auction.
-If this is the first car auction you’re attending, and you plan to make a bid, make sure you know what you’re doing.
+Is this the first car auction you’re attending?
+Well, if you plan to make a bid you should make sure you know what you’re doing.
 The auction market can be intimidating for beginners and it’s easy to make a costly mistake.
 Still, don’t let that stop you from going after your dream car.
 If you’re considering going to a car auction to purchase the car of your dreams, we’ve got some tips for you below.

 Before the Auction:

 - Do your research.
 Before going to the car auction, you should already know what car make and model you’re looking for.
 Bidding blindly is a surefire way to overpay for a car that turns out to be something you didn’t even want.
-Learn everything you can about the classic car you’re interested in ahead of time.
+Learn everything you can about the classic car you’re interested in beforehand.
 The internet is the easiest way to access information about a car’s history, value, recent auction prices, production numbers and more.
 Other great resources are forums, clubs and even the owner.
-A mechanic who specializes in the marque you’re interested in is another great resource.
+Another informed resource is a mechanic who specializes in the marque you want.

 - Read the auction catalog listings.
 It’s a good idea to research the car auction you’ll be attending, too.
 Auction companies often include photos and descriptions with their listings, as well as an estimated selling price and some of the car’s history.
 You might be able to determine how many models will be there and what their price range will be.